nf-core/website/markdown/events/2021/bytesize-26-nf-core-metaboigniter.md

 This week, Payam Emami ([@PayamEmami](https://github.com/PayamEmami/)) will tell us all about the nf-core/metaboigniter pipeline.

-nfcore/metaboigniter Pre-processing of mass spectrometry-based metabolomics data with quantification and identification based on MS1 and MS2 data.
+nf-core/metaboigniter is bioinformatics pipeline for pre-processing of mass spectrometry-based metabolomics data.